showell/abstract-algebra/readme.md

 set of integers, along with the familiar operations of addition and multiplication, a **commutative ring**.

-It turns out you make **rings** not only from integers, but also rational numbers, real numbers, and complex numbers.
+It turns out you can make **rings** not only from integers, but also rational numbers, real numbers, and complex numbers.
 But **rings** don't have to even be numbers in the traditional sense.
 For example, you can form a ring from the set of polynomials, and that is what I mostly explore in this project.